What is RateSetter?

 - Maximum amount you can borrow: £35,000, depending on personal circumstances

-- Borrowing term: Six months to five years, depending on personal circumstances
+- Borrowing term: 1 to 5 to years, depending on personal circumstances

 - Can loans be paid off early?
 Yes, and without any penalty fees